talha131/onCrashReboot/content/ict/Collaboration/Importance of communication and collaboration through ICT tools.md

 ---
-title:Importance of communication and collaboration through ICT tools
+title: Importance of communication and collaboration through ICT tools
 ---

 In educational settings, communication and collaboration are key to creating a dynamic learning environment.
 Information and Communication Technology (ICT) tools have transformed how educators and students interact, share knowledge, and work together.